 Deferred taxes are provided for items whose financial and tax bases differ.
 A valuation allowance is provided against deferred tax assets when it is expected that it is more likely than not that the related asset will not be fully realized.
-During the fourth quarter of fiscal 2008, management recorded a full valuation allowance with respect to its deferred tax assets.
 The determination as to whether or not a deferred tax asset can be fully realized is subject to a significant degree of judgment, based at least partially upon a projection of future taxable income, which takes into consideration past and future trends in profitability, customer demand, supply costs, and multiple other factors, none of which are predictable.

-We provide tax accruals for federal, state, local and international exposures relating to audit results, tax planning initiatives and compliance responsibilities.
+We provide tax accruals for federal, state and local exposures relating to audit results, tax planning initiatives and compliance responsibilities.
 The development of these accruals requires judgments about tax issues, potential outcomes and timing.
 (See Note 4 to the Consolidated Financial Statements).
 Although the outcome of these tax audits is uncertain, in management's opinion adequate provisions for income taxes have been made for potential liabilities emanating from these reviews.
 If actual outcomes differ materially from these estimates, they could have a material impact on our results of operations.